ileanadatamania/Data-Science-Portfolio/README.md

  **Hypothesis Proposed**

  From Bestbuy laptop sample data in 2017.
-Is impression demand sensitive to its own product price changes?
-If yes, by how much   impression demand is sensitive to price change?
+Is ad impression demand sensitive to its own product price changes?
+If yes, by how much ad impression demand is sensitive to price change?